supaflyENJOY/DynamicsDocs/docs/AdminSetup/InsurancePlan.md

 Once the Insurance Plan Benefit record is saved, the Required Qualifications can be added.

 ### Healthcare Units
 These records define the number of minutes in one unit of service.
-These records differentiate between a service that is billed in 15 minute increments, versus one that is billed in 1 hour increments.
+These records differentiate between a service that is billed in 15 minute increments, versus one that is billed in 1 hour increments, etc.

 Upon installation of the Autism Care app, 4 Healthcare Service records are included – 1 Minute, 15 minutes, 30 minutes and 1 Hour.
-If any additional denominations are needed, please reach out to your customer success lead or support for assistance.

 ### Product Codes
 This is the list of products – service codes – that you will be providing to your clients.
 These will be carried over to your claims when you bill insurance payers.
 (Most fields should have the same value, they will be referenced to from different records within the app.)